Shubhangam-Singh/flipkart-delivery-system/readme.md

 ## 🚀 Project Overview

-Flipkart Quick promises grocery and essentials delivery within **90 minutes**.
+LogiTrack Quick promises grocery and essentials delivery within **90 minutes**.
 As demand increases, manually assigning orders to delivery partners creates delays and inefficiencies.

 This project solves that by offering a **smart assignment engine** using Flask, where: